Maine Deaf community reeling after 4 friends killed in Lewiston shootings

 Those in the Deaf community said events like cornhole tournaments and holiday gatherings are an integral part of the culture.

-Mike Dyndiuk’s 38-year-old deaf son, Chris, was at Schemengees when the shooting happened and escaped unhurt.
+Mike Dyndiuk’s 38-year-old deaf son, Chris, was at Schemengees when the shooting happened, and he escaped unhurt.

 “He was within 10 feet of this guy,” Dyndiuk said of the shooting suspect.